 - Contracts; It is important to make sure you have the contract and vendor statement available well before the auction date.
 This way you will have everything prepared in advance, and not have to stress over these details in the days leading up to the auction.

 - Accepting market value; Be prepared to accept the market value on auction day, provided there has been competitive bidding between multiple bidders.
 Sometimes auctions achieve results lower than your expectations as a result of market conditions, and this is why you need to properly plan your reserve price.
+Be sure to stay up to date with the current auction results for a better indication on how the market is trending.

 Private Sale / Treaty